apichamp-solutions/apichamp-samples/events-api-mariadb/README.md

 2. `POST /events/attendees`: Adds a new attendee to an event.
 Before adding an attendee, the fulfillment first checks the maximum number of allowed attendees for the event.
 If the event is already fully booked, it returns a `409 Conflict` error.
 If the event doesn't exist, a `404 Not Found` error is returned.

+3. `GET /events/attendees`: Get a list of attendees for a specific event.

 ## Data Source

-The instance is connected to a MariaDB database (`mydatabase`) using the provided URL, username, and password.
+The instance is connected to a MariaDB database using the provided URL, username, and password.

 Feel free to use this configuration as a starting point for building your event management API.
 Customize it further based on your specific requirements and database schema.
 Enjoy using APICHAMP! 🎉